 We have never paid any cash dividends on our common stock.
-We expect that we will devote any income we receive from operations to our future operations and growth.
+We expect that any income received from operations will be devoted to our future operations and growth.
 We do not expect to pay cash dividends on our common stock in the near future.
 Payment of dividends would depend upon our profitability at the time, cash available for those dividends, and other factors that our board of directors may consider relevant.
 If we do not pay dividends, our common stock may be less valuable because a return on an investor's investment will only occur if our stock price appreciates.
-In addition, the terms of the Series A Convertible Preferred Stock prohibit us from paying dividends to the holders of our common stock so long as any dividends due on the Series A Convertible Preferred Stock remain unpaid.
-Investors in our common stock should not rely on an investment in our Company if they require dividend income.
+In addition, under the terms of our Loan and Security Agreement and the Equipment Line of Credit, we are precluded from paying cash dividends without the prior written consent of the Lenders, and the terms of the Series A Convertible Preferred Stock prohibit us from paying dividends to the holders of our common stock so long as any dividends due on the Series A Convertible Preferred Stock remain unpaid.
+Investors in our common stock should not rely on an investment in our company if they require dividend income.